albinoknyaz/YourCRISPRguide/README.md

 - calculate the scores for each of the found sgRNAs (for RbCpf1)
 - range the sgRNA sequences according to the score (for RbCpf1)

-Even though our first priority was to fulfil all the criteria for RbCpf1, we will add multiple advanced features very soon (see notebook [development](development.ipynb).
+Even though our first priority was to fulfil all the criteria for RbCpf1, we will add multiple advanced features very soon (see notebook [development](development.ipynb) ).
 These features will include:
 - secondary gRNA structures prediction (it might result in poor cleavage efficiency, see the [article](https://academic.oup.com/nar/article/48/6/3228/5716457) for details)
 Readiness: ready to be used in linear model.